Lumicrownai/Etura-agent/README.md

 ![Coverage Report](assets/images/coverage.svg)

-An enterprise-grade AI retriever designed to streamline AI integration into your applications, ensuring cutting-edge accuracy.
+An enterprise-grade AI agent designed to streamline AI integration into your applications, ensuring cutting-edge accuracy.

 </div>

 ## 📝 Description

-etura Retriever combines multiple search technologies into a single platform.
+etura agent combines multiple search technologies into a single platform.
 It utilizes **gradient boosting ( xgboost)** machine learning technique to combine:

 - **Keyword-based searches** that focus on fetching precisely what the query mentions.